 You don’t need anyone to tell you what you need.
 You know.
 You got this.
 And you’ll find your own way to happiness.

-I like the basic formula of the equation, I like the way this book is structured, I like the stories, examples and creative ways of practicing happiness.
+I like the basic formula of the equation, I like the way The Happiness Equation is structured, I like the stories, examples and creative ways of practicing happiness.
 A refreshing read all around!

 Who would I recommend The Happiness Equation summary to?